Arte Johnson: Personal life

 Johnson lived in Southern California with his wife, Gisela.
 They had four children: Antonia, Joanna, Danny, and Dae.
 He was previously married to choreographer Texie Waterman.

 Health problems and death

 Johnson was a non-Hodgkin's lymphoma survivor, which was diagnosed and successfully treated in 1997.
-Johnson died at his home in Los Angeles, on July 3, 2019, just three years after he being diagnosed with bladder and prostate cancers.
+Johnson died at his home in Los Angeles, on July 3, 2019, just three years after being diagnosed with bladder and prostate cancers.
 He was 90.
 His ashes were scattered off Hawaii.
 Gisela Johnson survives him.